 In South Carolina, most death certificates are filed electronically within five days of the death.
-(South Carolina Code § 44-63-84).
+(South Carolina Code § 44-63-74).
 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually this will be a funeral home, mortuary, or crematory.
-If you are the executor of the estate, you should ask for at least ten certified copies.

-If you need to order copies of a death certificate after the time of death has passed, visit the website of the South Carolina Department of Health and Environmental Control.
-From the DHEC website, you can download a mail-in order form or find information about applying for death certificates in-person, online, or by phone.
+If you need to order copies of a death certificate after some time has passed, visit the website of the South Carolina Department of Health and Environmental Control.
+From there, you'll find options to order death certificates online, by phone, by mail, or in person.

 To order certified copies of a death certificate, you must provide a photocopy of a current government, school, or employer photo ID.
 The first certified copy of a South Carolina death certificate costs $12; additional copies cost $3 each.
 Extra fees apply to online and phone orders.

 In South Carolina, certified copies of a death certificate may be issued only to the following individuals:

-Others may obtain a "death statement," confirming that the occurred, including the date and place of death.
+Others may obtain a shorter "death statement," confirming that the occurred and including the date and place of death.
 After 50 years, death records become public and anyone can obtain a full, uncertified copy of a death certificate.

 For more details, see South Carolina Code § 44-63-84 and the website of the South Carolina Department of Health and Environmental Control.